 What’s a JPG?

-That being said, you can expect to lose a level of quality when compressing a high-quality image into a JPG.
-That’s because a JPG uses lossy compression, meaning it removes some data from the original image file.
-This means the file is smaller and will load quickly on the web.
+That being said, you can expect to lose a level of quality when compressing high-quality images into JPEGs.
+That’s because JPEG files use lossy compression, meaning some is removed data from the original image file.
+That results in the file being smaller and therefore quicker to load on the web.
 However, it's important to note that too much compression will hinder its quality.

 JPGs are recommended when you need a balance between quality and file size.
 For example, if you’re uploading a photograph into a blog post, a JPG will ensure you don’t slow down the loading time of said article.